One Mississippi (Brendan Benson album)

-One Mississippi is the debut album by American singer and songwriter Brendan Benson, released in 1996 in America and 1997 in Great Britain.
+One Mississippi is the debut album by American singer and songwriter Brendan Benson.
+It was released in 1996 in America and 1997 in Great Britain.

+Critical reception

+The Province wrote that "Benson has one of those fragile, boyish quavering voices that underscores his otherwise-melodic pop-rock songs with a sense of vulnerability—which, for historical reference, puts him closer to Syd Barrett than the Beatles."
+The Vancouver Sun noted the "jangly electric guitar and classic pop structures."

 Track listing

 All songs written by Brendan Benson unless otherwise stated.